-The buttons in the bottom right of the Window provide access to the different report views.
+The buttons in the bottom right of the Window provide access to the different report views (you can also use the view button at the start of the ribbon to see the same choices).

 - The first button selects the standard Report View. - The second button shows how the report will look when printed in Print Preview. - The last two options are both for modifying the report.
 The first of these, Layout View, allows you to modify the report while the report data is displayed.
 This provides an easy way to make adjustments to the report layout while having a good idea of how the changes will affect the report. - The last view is Design View.
 In design view you can't see the report's data as you make changes but it is necessary for some design changes that aren't possible with the Layout view. - 3.
 Close the report.
 When prompted, save the report as Student Report: Auto Report.